New to narrowboating

 I’ve travelled down the canal on my Narrowboat, now I want to moor up.
-Where am I allowed to stop?
+Where am I allowed to stop to moor a boat?

 Stop short of where you want to moor with your boat straight and in deep water.
 Move forward very slowly, pointing the front of the boat towards the bank, then use reverse to stop the boat just before the front hits the bank.
 Put the engine into neutral.